top of page

 Scale sets

 For the web and business tiers, consider using virtual machine scale sets instead of deploying separate VMs.
-A scale set makes it easy to deploy and manage a set of identical VMs, and auto scale the VMs based on performance metrics.
+A scale set makes it easy to deploy and manage a set of identical VMs and auto-scale the VMs based on performance metrics.
 As the load on the VMs increases, additional VMs are automatically added to the load balancer.
 Consider scale sets if you need to quickly scale out VMs, or need to auto scale.

 There are two basic ways to configure VMs deployed in a scale set: